Flowers for you, seeds for the birds.

 Flowers feed our souls.
 But they also feed many other creatures: they provide nectar to bees, and their seedheads yield food for our avian relatives.
 This mix of annuals should not be deadheaded; the seed heads produced after the flowers fade are a buffet for birds of all kinds—an array of sustaining flavors and textures that beckon them from the perimeter of your garden.
 Their swoops and dives as they harvest are a dance of thanks for your generosity.
 Gardening as a hobby?
 It’s for the birds—literally!

-Contains Sunspot Sunflower, Partridge Pea, Phlox, Blue Flax, Gayfeather, Shasta Daisy, Prairie Coneflower, and Black-Eyed Susan.
+Contains Dwarf Sunflower, Partridge Pea, Phlox, Blue Flax, Gayfeather, Shasta Daisy, Prairie Coneflower, and Black-Eyed Susan.

 500 seeds sow a 3'x10' garden plot.